Feneck91/Introduciator/README.md

 **Developer Helper:** Leinad4Mind

-**Extension Description:** This extension force member to introduce himself into a specific forum before beeing able to post everywhere into the forum.
+**Extension Description:** This extension force member to introduce himself into a specific forum before being able to post everywhere into the forum.

 **Extension Version:** 2.0.0